fxcircus/frontegg-hosted-login-customization-server/README.md

 # Frontegg Hosted Login Box Customization Overrides Server

-This project provides a Node.js server that handles metadata overrides for customizing the Frontegg login box.
+This project includes a Node.js server designed to manage metadata overrides for customizing the Frontegg login box.

+In hosted mode, it is necessary to deploy a server or Lambda function.
+When the login box is loaded, Frontegg will send a GET request to your server to retrieve the appropriate localizations.

 ## Prerequisites